Wrath of Man: Plot

-Some time before the opening scene's robbery, a group of disgruntled Afghanistan veterans – Carlos, Sam, Brad, Tom, Jan, and their former sergeant Jackson Aisley – decide to become thieves.
-Their first robbery results in $110,000.
-With help from an unidentified guard who served under Jackson, they decide to pull off a more ambitious heist of a Fortico armored truck.
-This heist is the heist seen at the start of the film.
-During the heist, Jan shoots the guards, as well as Dougie and Hargreaves.
-Hargreaves, as he is shot, sees Jan's face.
+Some time before the opening robbery, this time from the hijackers' perspectives: A group of disgruntled Afghanistan veterans – including the volatile Jan and their former sergeant Jackson – decide to become thieves for money.
+With help from an unidentified Fortico guard who served under Jackson, they pull off an ambitious heist of a Fortico armored truck (the opening scene).
+Jan is the one who shoots the guards dead, as well as Dougie and Hargreaves.